bankfrick/webapi-docs/source/index.html.md

 If you subsequently have an active Bank Frick account, you can start webAPI with the Online Banking setup.

-Currently 2 environments are available
+Currently 3 environments are available

   * Production: <a href="https://olb.bankfrick.li/" target="_blank" rel="noopener noreferrer">https://olb.bankfrick.li</a>
   * Test: <a href="https://olbtest.bankfrick.li/" target="_blank" rel="noopener noreferrer">https://olbtest.bankfrick.li</a>
+  * Sandbox: <a href="https://olbsandbox.bankfrick.li/" target="_blank" rel="noopener noreferrer">https://olbsandbox.bankfrick.li</a> (*Note*: The data in the sandbox environment is anonymized.)

 The API is available under the following path:<br>
 BaseURL = \<Environment URL\>/webapi/